cjerzak/cjerzak/README.md

 -->

 ## Bio
-Master's in Statistics, Ph.D. in Government from Harvard University.
+Past: Master's in Statistics, Ph.D. in Government from Harvard University.

 Currently, Assistant Professor at the University of Texas at Austin.